PM Modi to inaugurate Global Buddhist Summit in Delhi - ExBulletin

 PM Modi to inaugurate Global Buddhist Summit in Delhi

-New Delhi: Prime Minister Narendra Modi will inaugurate a two-day global Buddhist summit, to be held later this week in Delhi.
+NEW DELHI: Prime Minister Narendra Modi will inaugurate a two-day global Buddhist summit in Delhi, to be held later this week, which will see the participation of eminent Buddhist monks, scholars and delegates from various parts of the world, the minister said. of Culture Union, G Kishan Reddy.
+Monday.

-Union Culture Minister G Kishan Reddy said on Monday that the summit would see the participation of eminent Buddhist monks, scholars and delegates from various parts of the world, adding that the conference would be held at the Ashok hotel on April 20 and 21.
+Addressing a press conference here, he said the conference would be held at Ashok Hotel on April 20-21.

-The theme of the Conference is “Responses to Contemporary Challenges from Philosophy to Practice”.

 He said the IBC network covers the world and invitations have been sent to institutions and “not to governments”.